Budd passenger motor 1200P in blue & stainless

 The PV&T, like every other conventional railroad, started providing passenger service in the traditional way of having coaches hauled behind locomotives.
 This served the railroad well for many years, but when electrification started, the idea of using electric MU cars to provide commuter and suburban passenger service became too appealing to ignore.

-The electric cars were initially numbered from 100P through 1249P and the trailers were numbered from 2001P through 2369P.
+The electric cars were initially numbered from 100P through 1249P and the trailers were numbered from 2000P through 3029P.
 As commuter services and long-distance services declined, these cars were withdrawn from revenue service until all the commuter services had been shutdown or taken over by regional transit authorities (ditto for the interurban services, except by Amtrak & Via Rail Canada.)

-Most of the retired cars ended up at the scrappers, except a few that were converted to MOW equipment or were purchased by one trolley museum or another, but significant numbers of the 12P & 10P classes still exist; the 12P’s as MOW vehicles, the 10P’s as (powered) coaches on the Chemin de fer Charlevoix’s tourist & ski trains.
+Most of the retired cars ended up at the scrappers, except a few that were converted to MOW equipment or were purchased by one trolley museum or another, but significant fractions of the 10P, 11P & 12P classes still exist; the 11P & 12P’s as MOW vehicles, the 10P’s either stored or used on the official train, the Chemin de fer Charlevoix’s tourist & ski trains, or on the Toronto Suburban Railway’s demonstration commuter line.

 The remaining cars are: